nextflow-io/cwl2nxf/README.md

 * Record types
 * outputBinding only supports 'glob'. outputEval and loadContents are unsupported.
 * import statements do not work.
+* JS expressions for File type with checksum, size, format, contents are all not supported at this time

 Building cwl2nxf
 -----------